levdjepko/python_learning_curve/README.md

 # python_learning_curve

-Just a place to keep some interesting python-related solutions :)
+Just a place to keep some interesting Python solutions and snippets :)